Hobgood Facial Plastic Surgery: Todd Hobgood, MD

 Our Nonsurgical Experts

 Dr. Hobgood's aesthetic team creates customized treatment plans tailored to the cosmetic needs of each patient.
-Annie Bruno Thurston is a board-certified aesthetic nursing specialist who specializes in BOTOX® and filler injections, while licensed esthetician Brooke Scatchard is a certified laser technician.Meet Our Team
+Ashley Smith is a registered nurse injector who specializes in BOTOX® and filler injections, while licensed esthetician Brooke Scatchard is a certified laser technician.Meet Our Team

 What is a resurfacing procedure and what results can I expect?